veronicab07/obesity_model/README.md

 # obesity_model (WIP)

 # Obesidad: Factores Determinantes
-This project is part of the requirements for completion of the DS Bootcamp from CoderHouse.
+This repository contains the final project for the Data Science Bootcamp at CoderHouse, focused on analyzing factors that determine obesity predisposition.
+The project spans six months and includes data analysis, feature engineering, model training, and results presentation.

 ## Context
 Obesity and overweight are challenging health problems with potentially multifactorial causes.